Current Students

 CoE is valid for 3 months after it is issued, and it will become invalid if you can’t enter Japan in this period.

-3.Kyushu University CoE Application
+4.Kyushu University CoE Application

 To apply for “Student” visa, you must apply for a “Certificate of Eligibility” (COE).
 Kyushu University will apply for your CoE to the Immigration Bureau of Japan as your proxy.
 We can accept your application on the following online application system.
-When Kyushu University decides your enrollment, “Pre-Arrival Assistance” will send you a log-in ID and Password for the system by e-mail.
-Please make sure that you can receive e-mail from the “jimu.kyushu-u.ac.jp”domain.

-Procedures related to status of residence are handled through the Japanese Embassy.
+<Those who will enroll as a MEXT student> Procedures related to status of residence are handled through the Japanese Embassy.
 For details, please contact each embassy/consulate directly.

 1. Application for Certification of Eligibility (CoE)